Sadly, that’s not true.

 Don’t you think we spend a lot of time waiting?
 And we don’t even know for what.
 Or whom.

 We get caught up in the day to day routine of being a normal person.
-We get lost in the little things, and we never get a chance to appreciate the more important ones.
-We’ve become careless, afraid to explore, to do things, to get our hearts broken.
+We get lost in the little things.

 And you know what’s the biggest problem with all these little, unimportant things?
 We never try to understand them.
 We never try to understand what we’re doing.
 Life becomes a reflex.

 Sometimes I get inspired by the most mundane of activities.
 Not because I’m searching for inspiration, but because inspiration has the bad habit of finding me.
 Meaningless experiences become meaningful to me.
-I write them down, and this simple act gives me a purpose in life.
+I write them down, and this simple act gives my life purpose.

 Think of me whatever you want, but writing is the only thing I’m somewhat good at, the only thing I genuinely love doing.
 And not being able to write for so long, when life was hard, turned me into a bitter and resentful person.
 Not being able to write when you need to the most is a bigger tragedy than most people would ever imagine.